rust-lang/book/src/ch04-02-references-and-borrowing.md

 - Fields of paths, like `a.0` for tuples or `a.field` for structs (discussed next section).
 - Any combination of the above, like `*((*a)[0].1)`.

+Note that permissions are *not* defined on data.
+For example, in the program above, the string "Hello" does not have permissions, but the paths to it (`x` and `*y`) do have permissions.
+In the discipline of ownership, it's not just *what* you're data accessing, but *how* you're accessing it.

 Returning to the Pointer Safety Principle, the goal of these permissions is to ensure that data cannot be mutated if it is aliased.
 Creating a reference to data ("borrowing" it) causes that data to be temporarily read-only until the reference is no longer used.

 <!-- The key thing to observe is that a variable's *type* is not the same as its *permissions*.
 A variable always has the same type, but its permissions will change depending on context.
 Specifically, a variable loses permissions when its contents are borrowed by a reference.
 It regains those permissions when the reference is no longer used.